This Zuppa Toscana aka Kale Soup is an Olive Garden Copycat recipe that is full of flavor and perfect for a winter meal!

 - 4 cups water

-- 2 cups kale, rough chopped
+- 2 cups rough chopped kale fresh or frozen

 - Using a heavy stockpot or Dutch oven, brown the Italian sausage, breaking in into smaller pieces.
 Drain any visible fat.

 - Add onions and sauté until translucent, 3-5 minutes.
 Add garlic and sauté until fragrant, 1 minute.